DV

 Strategy & risk

-ITOT tracks S&P Total Market Index with an index approach, while VTI tracks CRSP US Total Market Index using a basket strategy.
-Beta is 1.04 for ITOT and 1.03 for VTI, indicating VTI is less volatile relative to the market.
+ITOT tracks S&P Total Market Index with an index approach, while VTI tracks CRSP US Total Market Index with a basket approach.
+Beta is 1.04 for ITOT and 1.0379 for VTI, indicating VTI is less volatile relative to the market.

 ITOT beta1.04